ntopia/os-project/README.md

 ### adding system calls
 Actual functions and data structures are implemented in `kernel/rotation.c` and then modified kernel/Makefile to actually build it.

-Add system calls as we did in project 1, add entry points in jump table at `arch/arm/kernel/calls.S` and modified number of system calls at `arch/arm/include/asm/unistd.h`. there was an issue with system call number 384, so we used 385 instead. then defined system calls at `include/linux/syscalls.h`.
+Add system calls as we did in project 1, add entry points in jump table at `arch/arm/kernel/calls.S` and modified number of system calls at `arch/arm/include/asm/unistd.h`.
+There was an issue with system call number 384, so we used 385 instead.
+Then defined system calls at `include/linux/syscalls.h`.

 ### defining rotation lock data structure